mouton0815/word-counter-java/README.md

 # Word Counter (Java Version)
 Counts the number of occurrences of every word in all text files within a folder.

-Goals of this project are:
+Goals of this project were:
-* Refresh Java 8 knowledge.
+* Refresh my Java 8 knowledge.
 * Compare with implementations of the same project in C++, [Go](https://github.com/mouton0815/word-counter-go), Java, Node, Python.

 The project consists of